-I’ve played the violin since early childhood, crossing over into fiddling in 1972 with the application of serious elbow grease!
-After falling like the white rabbit into the world of contradance music, other violinists began asking for help.
-I soon ran out of answers.
-Like that rabbit, I’ve been chasing them all my life and I hope I never run out of questions!
+I’ve played the violin since early childhood, crossing over to fiddling in 1971.
+Before long, other violinists began asking for help and I ran out of answers.
+Fifty years later, I’m still chasing tunes and I hope I never run out of questions!

-I’ve also tried to stand next to the most rhythmically gifted musician in the room for the past 45 years, even if that meant hiring them to play with me!
-Contradance rhythm masters like Bob McQuillen, Tony Parkes, Russ Barenberg, Molly Mason, Kate Barnes, Stuart Kenney, Selma Kaplan, Max Cohen, Liza Constable and a slew of others inspired me to play the grooves, not just the notes.
+I’ve also tried to stand next to the most rhythmically gifted musician in the room for the past 50 years, even if that meant hiring them to play with me!
+Contradance rhythm masters like Bob McQuillen, Tony Parkes, Russ Barenberg, Molly Mason, Kate Barnes, Stuart Kenney, Selma Kaplan, Denis Frechette, Max Cohen, Liza Constable and a slew of others inspired me to play the grooves, not just the notes.
 Fiddlers like Ruth Dornfeld, George Wilson, Gerry Robichaud, Louis Beaudoin, Seamus Connolly, Joe Cormier, Graham Townsend, André Brunet, Pascal Gemme, Alan Jabbour, Allan Block and so many others gave me permission and roadmaps for subdividing and syncopating rhythm.
 Along the way I’ve learned that fiddlers are actually drummers with only one stick!

-Along the way, I documented what I learned from them – music and variations – in detailed transcriptions so I could remember, analyze, and pass on what I was learning.
+I documented what I learned from them – music and variations – in transcriptions so I could remember, analyze, and pass on what I was learning.
 My Fiddling Demystified for Strings details this method.